Defining the MLproject environment for your model

 MLproject environment

-In the MLproject file you just created, you need to specify one environment CHAP will run your model within.
+In the MLproject file you just created, you need to specify one environment Chap will run your model within.
 The available options are uv (Python), renv environment (for R models) and docker.
 Below it is described how you set up each environment.

 Option 1) uv environment (Python)